DioxusLabs/docsite/docs-src/en/guide/creating_a_story.md

 }
 ```

-> Because RSX mirrors HTML, you will need to know some html to use Dioxus.
+> RSX mirrors HTML.
+Because of this you will need to know some html to use Dioxus.
 >
 > Here are some resources to help get you started learning HTML:
 > - [MDN HTML Guide](https://developer.mozilla.org/en-US/docs/Learn/HTML)